ironplc/ironplc/compiler/CONTRIBUTING.md

 ## How It Works

-The project is split into several parts:
+The project is split into several parts.

 * `dsl` defines relevant domain objects from the IEC 61131-3 language; it is the intermediate set of objects from parsing and contains an abstract syntax